AriFordsham/GHCWiki/newcomers.md

 - After a successful build, you should have your brand new compiler in `ghc/inplace/bin/ghc-stage2`.
 (GHCi is launched with `ghc/inplace/bin/ghc-stage2 --interactive`).
 Try it out.

-- The final edit of `build.mk` makes sure that only the stage-2 compiler will be build after this (see [here](building/architecture/idiom/stages) about stages).
-This will be much faster, and usually what you want.
-If, for some reason, you're working on the stage-1 compiler, you can undo that change and use `make 1`, but you must be in the compiler subdirectory, not the ghc subdirectory.
+- To speed up the development cycle, the final edit of `build.mk` makes sure that only the stage-2 compiler will be rebuild after this (see [here](building/architecture/idiom/stages) about stages).

 - A good first sanity check is to twiddle some error message in the code, just to see that changed error message pop up when you compile a file.
 Write some Haskell code with an error in it, and look at the error message.
-Search through the ghc code for that error message (almost all the relevant code is in the `compiler/` subdirectory of `ghc`).
-Change the message, and then rebuild (run `make` in the `ghc` subdirectory of `ghc` -- that is, `ghc/ghc`).
+Search through the code for that error message.
+Change the message, rebuild ghc (run `make` again), and recompile your file again with `ghc/inplace/bin/ghc-stage2`.
 If you see the changed message, you're good to go.

-- If you've made it this far, you're well on your way to becoming a GHC developer.
-You should subscribe to the [ ghc-devs](http://www.haskell.org/mailman/listinfo/ghc-devs) mailing list.
+- To further speed up the development cycle, after you make some changes, don't run `make` directly in the ghc root directory (where you ran `make` the first time).
+Instead run it in the directory where you are making your changes, usually `compiler`, `ghc`, `rts` or one of the `libraries` or `utils` subdirectories.
+This greatly speeds up a rebuild.

 ## Fixing a bug or implementing a new feature